Wrightsville Beach, North Carolina: Geography

 The area's geography is composed of two islands separated by two different bodies of water.
-The Intercostal Waterway separates the Hammocks from the mainland ("Hammocks" currently known as Harbor Island).
+The Intercoastal Waterway separates the Hammocks from the mainland ("Hammocks" currently known as Harbor Island).
 The Hammocks are then separated from the beach by Banks Channel.
 Wrightsville Beach lies south of Figure Eight Island, separated by Mason's Inlet, and north of Masonboro Island, separated by Masonboro Inlet.

 According to the United States Census Bureau, the town has a total area of 2.4 sqmi, of which 1.3 square miles (3.4 km^{2}) is land and 1.1 sqmi (44.40%) is water.